 - In Three Leaves, Three Colors, Futaba often wins these, to the point that she's banned from many restaurants with the notable exception of Stuffed Hut.
 Hajime, however, always seems to have an issue completing these and so sees Futaba his rival.

-- The Great Outdoors: Chet accepts a restaurant's challenge to finish a 96-ounce steak in one sitting.
+- The Great Outdoors: Chet accepts a restaurant's challenge to finish a 96-ounce steaknote in one sitting, in exchange for his table eating for free.
 There ends up being a disagreement as to whether he must eat the gristle and fat to complete the challenge.
 He does.